khushi4951/RapidNews/README.md

 ---
 ## 🙌 Acknowledgements

-News API for providing the data.
+GNews for providing the data.

 Inspired by modern card-based news portals.